felipevolpone/ray/README.md

 # Ray

 Ray is a framework that helps you to deliver well designed software without been stucked in your framework.
-On Hands it's a ready to production framework that contains a uWSGI server that can be used in production as well.
+Ray it's a ready to production framework that contains a uWSGI server ready to be used on production enviroment.

 [![Build Status](https://travis-ci.org/felipevolpone/ray.svg?branch=master)](https://travis-ci.org/felipevolpone/ray)
 [![Coverage Status](https://coveralls.io/repos/felipevolpone/ray/badge.svg?branch=master&service=github)](https://coveralls.io/github/felipevolpone/ray?branch=master)